top of page

 Q: Building on that, you’ve mentioned that technology plays a significant role in your work.
 How has your personal experience with digital overload influenced your creative process and the messages you convey?

-A: I was pretty much still a child when I first subscribed to social media, at the time they emerged – I had no faculty of discernment.
-The Internet stole many things from me; my interest in concrete things, my ability to reflect on different matters, and my willingness to organize into a hierarchy my experiences according to their nature – virtual or essential.
-That lasted 10 years.
-When I found myself out of that, I realized that so many people were completely trapped into that and had tragically lost control over their Internet consumption.
-This is something that we, as human beings, need to contest for it puts our sense of mindfulness at risk.
-That concern made me integrate technologies into my artwork quite naturally, as a way to take a stand against the damages they do to us.
+A: I was still very young when I first joined social media, at a time when it was just emerging, and I had no real sense of discernment.
+The Internet ended up taking a lot from me: my interest in concrete things, my ability to reflect deeply, and even my capacity to distinguish between experiences that were virtual and those that were essential.
+That lasted for ten years.
+When I finally stepped away from it, I realized how many people were still completely trapped and had lost control over their online consumption.
+This is something we need to challenge as human beings because it puts our sense of mindfulness at risk.
+That concern naturally led me to integrate technology into my artwork as a way to take a stand against the harm it can cause.

-Q: Let’s delve deeper into your mastery of traditional techniques.
-Your paintings style reflects the precision of the great masters.
-How do you balance this with contemporary themes and humor that define your work, and how has assemblage become a part of your artistic practice?
+Q: How do you balance your masterful traditional techniques with the contemporary themes and humor in your work, and how has assemblage become part of your artistic practice?

-A: Though I have now a penchant for a more surrealistic approach and tend to dive into subjects and matters that are not directly Eurocentric, copying from the great masters – or I’d rather say declining – has been an extraordinary exercise for me to do.
-Generally, it allows artists to anchor themselves in tradition while developing technical skills, and in some cases – I’m thinking of Botero’s pastiches – to even create altered pieces of works that emit something else or contain other symbols.
-I thought it would be interesting to extract some household figures rooted in our unconscious like Marianne from their original canvases and incorporate them into an art object by drawing on their symbolic significance, in order to reveal something specific about our times.
+A: Although I now lean toward a more surrealistic approach and explore subjects that are not strictly Eurocentric, copying from the great masters, or rather reinterpreting them, has been an extraordinary exercise for me.
+It allows artists to stay rooted in tradition while developing technical skills, and in some cases, as seen in Botero’s pastiches, to create altered works that express something new or carry different symbols.
+I became interested in extracting familiar figures from our collective unconscious, such as Marianne, from their original contexts and incorporating them into new art objects.
+By drawing on their symbolic significance, I aim to reveal something specific about our own time.

 Q: How do you approach exploring and expressing the concept of interconnectedness in your work, and what inspired your interest in highlighting how things are linked?